rhlshah/MIT-6.824-Distributed-Systems-Labs/README.md

 ## Aim
 To complete all the labs with full understanding and read all the given papers.
 I will create individual folders and upload the approach, topics learnt and some notes taken by seeing lecture.

-## Acknowledgements
-- I would like to thank Professor [Robert Morris](http://nil.lcs.mit.edu/rtm/) and MIT to upload these lectures on youtube and keeping the MIT Labs open for everyone.

-- I would also like to thank TA's for such a nice explaination of GO concurrency concepts in lectures(Lecture 5).
-It was really helpful.

-## Contributions
-- If you have some better ideas and implementation, I am open to discussion and feel free to open an issue followed by a Pull Request.